sujal111/Algo-Tree/Linked_list/readme.md

 • Count: returns the number of elements in the list

 • Find nth node from the end of the list

+• Remove Dulicates in a Sorted Linked List

 ## Questions :
 * Insertion ----> [C++](/Code/C++/insertion_in_linked_list.cpp)